 Our SCHOOL'S ACCESSIBILITY PLAN ensures that we continue to improve all aspects of the physical environment of the school site, the curriculum and written information so that all students with a disability can take full advantage of the education and associated opportunities provided by William Lilley Infant and Nursery School.

 Our School's Local Offer shows how we support children with Special Needs.
 This can be found on Nottinghamshire Local Offer which is a website that brings together information across Education, Health, Social care and the Voluntary and Independent sectors.
 It is designed specifically for children and young people with Special Educational Needs and/or Disabilities and their families.
 It’s free and impartial and will help you find information about what services are available, or signpost you to somebody who can provide you with the information you need, through one easily searchable web site visit.
 It is accessible through a PC, tablet or smartphone.
 For more information, click on the link to be taken straight to the website, view the Local Offer youtube information video or download their leaflet.

-The IRIS Project is an information service for parents and carers of children and young people with disabilities across Nottingham and Nottinghamshire.
+The ASK US website is an information service for parents and carers of children and young people with disabilities across Nottingham and Nottinghamshire.
 Please click on the link below to go to their website.